-The city's long-time dry status was challenged and lifted via a 618-576 vote in an April 2005 referendum.
+The city's longtime dry status was lifted via a 618-576 vote in an April 2005 referendum.
 By September, the council had approved an ordinance detailing the application process.

 "I'm not personally frustrated with it.
-Whenever we get the background checks we get them," said Eureka Mayor Scott Punke.
+Whenever we get the background checks, we get them," Eureka Mayor Scott Punke said.
 "The applicants are frustrated."

 The wait isn't likely to end soon.